Superwall

 4. No Animation: The paywall presents modally, but without any animation.

-5. Drawer: The paywall presents from a bottom drawer.
+5. Drawer: The paywall presents from a bottom drawer with customizable height and corner radius.

 Scrolling